Tipton schools allowed sex offender on school grounds after conviction

 "They would certainly have a duty to protect any potential predator from their students but as far as someone is allowed to be on campus or not, ultimately the criminal liability lies with the individual," he said.

 The superintendent said an attorney confirmed their after hours testing was acceptable.
-Tipton County Sheriff's Office said they told the district about the law and even offered a room in their building down the street for tests but the district did not take them up on the offer.
+The Tipton County Sheriff's Office said they told the district about the law and even offered a room in their building down the street for tests, but the district did not take them up on the offer.

 The superintendent said they did, however, immediately stop having him take the tests on school grounds.